Meetings

 When we come together as a full congregation, we sit shoulder to shoulder and receive from our leaders and offer worship and praise to our God with one voice.
 These meetings are important — a pastor/elder whose heart is broken before God and committed to shepherding his or her flock can bring powerful words from God to the heart of God’s church.
 There is also excitement in the ‘critical mass’ as we see our friends and can encourage one another and then be sent into the world renewed to follow the Holy Spirit who leads us to love our neighbors.

-- First Sunday Gathering – As the name implies, the First Sunday of every month we gather for worship, teaching and empowerment to “Go and Be” God’s people in our world.
-(Click the link for location, maps, and more info.)
+• First Sunday Gathering – As the name implies, the First Sunday of every month we gather for worship, teaching and empowerment to “Go and Be” God’s people in our world.

-- Third Saturday Gathering – Again, as the name implies, the Third Saturday of every month we gather to share a meal and the Lord’s Supper together.
-Often there is a devotional talk, updates on missional activities, worship and/or prayer.
-(Click the link for location, maps, and more info.)
+• Third Saturday Gathering – Again, as the name implies, the Third Saturday of every month we gather to share a meal and the Lord’s Supper together.
+Often there is a devotional talk, updates on missional activities, worship and/or prayer

 House Churches – Heart of the Church